 Maryland Household Employer Guide 2026

 Your household employee — a nanny, caregiver, housekeeper, gardener, or anyone who works in your MD home — is a W-2 employee.
-Here's everything you need to hire and pay them legally, with current 2026 rates and deadlines.
+Maryland has statewide minimum wage and sick-leave rules, required workers' comp once the household threshold applies, and FAMLI contributions beginning in 2027.

 Start Payroll Free →When the rules apply